dasickis/blog/_posts/2014-07-07-Setup-a-Raspberry-Pi.markdown

 ### Installing the Software

 Assuming you haven’t gotten a pre-installed SD card, you’ll need to install an operating system on the SD card to use the Raspberry Pi.
-The company website provides a nice selection to choose from (http://www.raspberrypi.org/downloads/).
+The company website provides a nice [selection](http://www.raspberrypi.org/downloads/) to choose from.
 In my case, I used Raspbian, the bog standard default.
 The device’s components aren’t that strong, so certain operating systems can’t run on it.

 A warning: using NOOBs to install your operating system can insert presets you may not want such as forced HDMI, preventing use the RCA video output.
-If you’ve already done so and it’s already “helpfully” put in unwanted settings, you can modify it through the config.txt file (http://www.raspberrypi.org/documentation/configuration/config-txt.md).
+If you’ve already done so and it’s already “helpfully” put in unwanted settings, you can modify it through the [config.txt file](http://www.raspberrypi.org/documentation/configuration/config-txt.md).
 The added settings are generally added at the bottom of the file.

 Once you’ve downloaded the operating system to a computer with an SD card port, the next step is to insert the SD card and format it.
-The SD Association (http://www.sdcard.org/) provides a SD Formatter for Window and Apple computers.
+The [SD Association](http://www.sdcard.org/) provides a SD Formatter for Window and Apple computers.
 Once you’ve formatted the card, you can drag the downloaded operating system into the SD card.

 Note: I’ve encountered a problem with the formatter not properly freeing all the available memory.
 Be sure the formatter is set to do a full format, and I’ve had to use a previous version of NOOBs for it to access all the memory on the card.